 Do I need to pre-register?

-If the local school district in which the Bright Beginnings playgroup is being held cancels school, then the playgrup is also cancelled.
-Typically, a playgroup that is cancelled due to weather will not be rescheduled.
+If the local school district in which the Bright Beginnings playgroup is being held cancels school, then the playgroup is also canceled.
+Typically, a playgroup that is canceled due to weather will not be rescheduled.
 School delays may affect playgroup scheduling, please contact your Parent Educator for information.

 What is Baby Buddies?